apache/pulsar/site2/docs/reference-metrics.md

 > Subscription metrics are only exposed when `exposeTopicLevelMetricsInPrometheus` is set to true.

-All the subscription metrics are labelled with following labels:
+All the subscription metrics are labelled with the following labels:

 - *cluster*: `cluster=${pulsar_cluster}`. `${pulsar_cluster}` is the cluster name that you configured in `broker.conf`.
 - *namespace*: `namespace=${pulsar_namespace}`. `${pulsar_namespace}` is the namespace name.